 On-campus jobs can be a convenient way to earn money while attending school.
 As an enrolled student, you are eligible to apply for jobs and arrange interviews with on-campus employers.

-The Career Services office is available to assist you in finding on-campus employment, but we do not directly place students.
+The Career Networks office is available to assist you in finding on-campus employment, but we do not directly place students.
 Each student is responsible for securing his or her own job, including students awarded Work-Study federal funds.
 Securing an on-campus job will require you to take initiative, just like finding a job off-campus.

 Here are some suggestions to help you find an on-campus job: